pingcap/docs/tidb-cloud/tidb-node-group-management.md

 This document describes how to manage TiDB node groups and their endpoints to isolate your business workload using the [TiDB Cloud console](https://tidbcloud.com/).

-Currently, the TiDB Node Group feature is in private beta and only available upon request.
+Currently, the TiDB Node Group feature is only available upon request.
 To request this feature:

 1. Log in to the [TiDB Cloud console](https://tidbcloud.com/).
 2. Click **?** in the lower-right corner.